 - 2nd Session: Tuesday, July 21 – Wednesday, August 12

-- Hive Elfin Program: Tuesday, July 21 – Saturday, August 1
+- Hive Elfin Program: Tuesday, July 21 – Saturday, August 1 (for girls in grades 1-3 attending Hive for the first time)

 - Aloha is for girls who have graduated from 7th–10th grades.
 Aloha’s Club program is for 10th grade graduates and is a full season commitment.